gangdong/gangdong.github.io/_posts/2021-03-08-Web-gitalk-fixing.markdown

 So if the `page.url` is too long and is beyond the restriction, the issue's label cannot be created and the `Validation Failed` error will be threw out.

-Since limitation is clear now, let's fix it.    <br>
+Since root cause is clear now, let's fix it.    <br>

 The straightforward way is to use a shorter URL to avoid this issue.
 But I don't like this restriction that blocking I write post.
 To convert the URL to a fixed length string looks like a better solution.
 Why not try hash function?
 The interesting thing is that I found there has already been a same solution online [-> issue fix](https://blog.csdn.net/death05/article/details/83618887), which use the **MD5** method.
 This method not only unifies the URL length but also differentiates them.